“…the people that do know their God shall be strong, and do exploits” (Dan 11:32).

 Christians today often use the example of Gideon’s fleece (Judges 6:36-40) as an encouragement to ask God for a sign of their own but, while God is gracious and still gives signs for his people today as he sees fit, we ought not to ask for them, because we have the Bible and we are to live by faith.
 If we depend on signs from God every time we’re confronted with a choice or a difficulty, then we’re walking by sight and not by faith.
-“A wicked and adulterous generation seeketh after a sign….”
+“An evil and adulterous generation asks for a sign….”
 (Matt 16:4).
-“Whom having not seen [Jesus], ye love; in whom, though now ye see him not, yet believing, ye rejoice with joy unspeakable and full of glory: Receiving the end of your faith, even the salvation of your souls” (1 Pet 1:8-9).
+“Whom having not seen, ye love; in whom, though now ye see him not, yet believing, ye rejoice with joy unspeakable and full of glory: Receiving the end of your faith, even the salvation of your souls” (1 Pet 1:8-9).

 Again, when Israel was oppressed by their enemy, this time the Ammonites, Jephthah, the son of a concubine and outcast in the Israelite tribe of Ephraim, was chosen by God to be the deliverer of his people.
-He, too, routed the Ammonites in battle and saved God’s people.
-Before the battle he prayed that if God gave him victory, he would offer up as a burnt offering “whatsoever cometh forth from the doors of my house to meet me when I return in peace from the children of Ammon” in victory (Jud 11:29-31).
+He, too, routed Israel’s enemy in battle and saved God’s people.
+Before the battle he prayed that if God gave him victory, he would offer up as a sacrifice to him: “…whatsoever cometh forth of the doors of my house to meet me, when I return in peace from the Ammonites shall surely be the LORD’s, and I will offer it up for a burnt offering” (Jud 11:29-31).

-How dumb is this?!!!
-What or who did he expect to come through the door – his pet cat?
+But what or who did he expect to come through the door – his pet cat?
 His favourite war hound?
-He wouldn’t have had either of these and possibly didn’t have servants or slaves, so why was he surprised when his daughter came out to greet him after his victory?
-Of the few people who might have been in his house, they would be relatives (including his wife/wives) and/or friends.
+He wouldn’t have had either of these and possibly didn’t have servants or slaves, being the son of a slave woman himself; so why was he surprised when his daughter came out to greet him after his victory?
+Of the few people who might have been in his house, they would be relatives (including his wife/wives) and friends.
 And Jephthah is surprised when his daughter comes through the door?
 Jephthah, knowing the small circle of people who supported him, was prepared to sacrifice one of them anyway.
 What kind of a man – what kind of fool – was Jephthah?
 And he gets praised by God and his name memorialised and commended forever in Hebrews chapter 11?
-If ever there was an example of how differently man sees compared to how God sees, this is the crown! “…the LORD seeth not as man seeth; for man looketh upon the outward appearance, but the LORD looketh on the heart” (1 Samuel 16:7).
-Jephthah is the epitome of a hero with feet of clay…well, one of them.
+If ever there was an example of how differently man sees compared to how God sees, this is the crown! “…for the LORD seeth not as man seeth; for man on the outward appearance, but the LORD looketh on the heart” (1 Samuel 16:7).
+Jephthah is the epitome of a hero with feet of clay.

 But….when David had become king, he committed a sin which was as heinous as slaying Goliath was heroic; and it is just as well-known – his adultery with Bathsheba and the murder of her husband, Uriah, to cover up his adultery with Uriah’s wife (2 Sam 11:1-17).

 This famous chapter – Hebrews 11 – begins: “Now faith is the substance of things hoped for, the evidence of things not seen.
-For by it the elders obtained a good report” (Heb 11:1).
-It then goes on to list those unlikely heroes – heroes in our eyes; but who God regards as faithful and obedient servants: “…So likewise ye, when ye shall have done all those things which are commanded you, say, We are unprofitable servants: we have done that which was our duty to do” (Lk 17:9-10).
+For by it the elders received a good report” (Heb 11:1-2).
+It then goes on to list those unlikely heroes – heroes in our eyes, but whom God regards as faithful and obedient servants: “…So likewise ye, when ye shall have done all those things which were commanded you, say, We are unprofitable servants: we have done that which was our duty to do” (Lk 17:9-10).